杜润宝

 Research

-Working with SUPERGroup to explore value-based reasoning in large language models.
+Worked in the UChicago's SUPERGroup Lab to explore value-based reasoning in large language models.

 Learned fundamental concepts in algebraic geometry and applied them to study elliptic curves, using Silverman's The Arithmetic of Elliptic Curves as the main textbook.
 The ultimate goal is to understand and reproduce the proof of the elliptic curve primality test.